hiveship/canny-edge-detector/README.md

 ## Warning

 - Possible issues if you use Scilab 64 bits (Scilab 32 bits preferred)
-- All the code, comments and the project report (PDF file provided in this repository) are writen in french
+- All the code, comments and the project report (PDF file provided in this repository) are written in French

 ## How to use this code?